-A national ceremony is held in Ottawa at the National Peacekeeping Monument on the Sunday closest to August 9.
-It is organized by the Canadian Association of Veterans of United Nations Peacekeeping, the Canadian Forces, Veterans' Affairs Canada and the RCMP.
+A national ceremony is held in Ottawa at the Peacekeeping Monument on the Sunday closest to August 9.
+It is organized by the local chapter of the Canadian Association of Veterans in UN Peacekeeping (CAVUNP), the Canadian Armed Forces, Veterans' Affairs Canada and the RCMP.

-The first two deaths in the history of the RCMP’s international peace operations deployments occurred in January 2010, when Chief Superintendent (C/Supt.)
-Doug Coates and Sergeant (Sgt.)
-Mark Gallagher, both RCMP members, perished in the devastating earthquake in Haiti.
+Three Canadian police officers have died serving on peace operations missions overseas.
+In January 2010, two RCMP members, Chief Superintendent Doug Coates and Sergeant Mark Gallagher perished in the devastating earthquake in Haiti.
 In December 2005, retired RCMP Sgt.
 Mark Bourque also lost his life in Haiti while serving with CANADEM, a Canadian non-governmental organization.